 |

-U.S. Health insurance card |
+| U.S. Health insurance card |

-First and last name, your insurer’s company name, and identification, policy, or card control number.
-Acceptable variations include medical, dental, vision, Medicare, Medicaid, state cards, prescription cards, and temporary cards. |
+Your first and last name, your insurer’s company name, and identification, policy, or card control number.
+Acceptable variations: Medical, dental, vision, Medicare, Medicaid, state cards, prescription cards, and temporary cards. |

-W-2 form |
+| W-2 form |

 We also accept W-2C, W-2G, 499R-2 / W-2PR, etc. |

-U.S. Birth certificate with official seal |
+| U.S. Birth certificate with official seal |

-First and last name, date of birth, place of birth, signature of the city, county, or state official, and a seal or stamp of the issuing authority (State, county, or city of birth).
+Your first and last name, date of birth, place of birth, signature of the city, county, or state official, and a seal or stamp of the issuing authority (State, county, or city of birth).
 Other acceptable birth documents include abstract, amended, and delayed birth certificates, birth registration cards, verified transcripts of birth, and documents showing VOID watermarks.

 Note: Hospital certificates are not acceptable.